zach401/acnportal/docs/user/getting_started.rst

 When the simulation has finished the simulation data is stored in the SimulationOutput object.

-To see the result from the simulation it is possible to pass this object to the ``OutputAnalyzer`` library.
+To see the result from the simulation it is possible to pass this object to the :class:`OutputAnalyzer<sim.acnlib.OutputAnalyzer.OutputAnalyzer>` library.
 There are several functions that can be used to view different aspects of the simulation.
 The available functions are described here.

-An code example is presented below which will plot the charging activity for each station, the EV behavior and the algorithm performance.
+A code example is presented below which will plot the charging activity for each station, the EV behavior and the algorithm performance.
 The corresponding output graphs are also included.

 .. code-block:: python